francoiskroll/ZOLTAR/README.md

 Drag-and-drop or browse to input your middur.csv file(s) and genotype file(s).

 If you have replicate experiments, you can input multiple middur.csv files.
-ZOLTAR will match each middur.csv file with its genotype file based on the YYMMDD_BX, so make sure they match.
+ZOLTAR will match each middur.csv file with its genotype file based on the YYMMDD_BX, so make sure they match (see above).
 ZOLTAR will then use the average fingerprint of replicate experiments for predictions.

 ZOLTAR will read the group names from your genotype files.
 Tell it which group is the treatment group and which is the control group.